vuphan365/notion-database-table/README.md

 # Notion Database UI
-This project aims to show read-only Notion database, which allow to sort, reorder columns and do advanced filters (and, or) There are an CI/CD flow, wrote in Github Action to automatically test and deploy its sub-systems:
+- This project aims to show dynamic Notion database, which allow to sort, reorder columns and do advanced filters (and, or).
+- Database source (allow to edit): https://earthy-zipper-7cf.notion.site/2525bc5e7ee941118a95cdfb6ad4431c?v=a1ebe64ba9d64f35bb3fbd6169747e39&pvs=25
+  - Support types: `rich_text`, `title`, `multi_select`, `select`, `status`, `date`, `number`, `checkbox`
+  - Other types will be implement in future
+- The Github CI/CD flow allow to automatically test and deploy its sub-systems
 ## Deployment
  - **Frontend**:
 	 - Testing